ThiloteE/Llama.Cpp-Toolbox/ROADMAP.md

     *   Developing specialized workflow orchestration tools for complex, chained `llama.cpp` interactions.
     *   Implementing automated performance testing and benchmarking routines for `llama.cpp` models.
     *   Creating customizable prompt templating and management systems optimized for `llama.cpp`'s capabilities.

-## How to Contribute

-We welcome and encourage community contributions!
-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) guide for detailed information on how you can help improve the LlamaCpp-Toolbox.

 **Note:** This roadmap is a living document and is subject to change based on project priorities, community feedback, and the evolving landscape of local LLMs.
 Your input is invaluable!